Off-policy Reinforcement Learning with Optimistic Exploration and Distribution Correction: Optimistic Exploration with Explicit Distribution Correction

-The following proposition (proved in the Appendix) shows that the gradient of training objective~\eqref{obj:cor_target} provides an unbiased estimation of the policy gradient~\eqref{eq:policy_grad}.
-This is in contrast with previous off-policy actor-critic algorithms that directly apply the biased estimator~\eqref{eq:biased_estimator} in training the target policy. \begin{prop} $\nabla_{\theta_T}\hat{J}^{\pi_T}$ gives an unbiased estimate of the policy gradient \eqref{eq:policy_grad} with $\pi = \pi_T$. \end{prop}
+The following proposition (proved in the \autoref{sec:proof_3p1}) shows that the gradient of training objective~\eqref{obj:cor_target} provides an unbiased estimation of the policy gradient~\eqref{eq:policy_grad}.
+This contrasts with previous off-policy actor-critic algorithms that directly apply the biased estimator~\eqref{eq:biased_estimator} in training the target policy. \begin{prop} $\nabla_{\theta_T}\hat{J}^{\pi_T}$ gives an unbiased estimate of the policy gradient \eqref{eq:policy_grad} with $\pi = \pi_T$. \end{prop}

 Regarding the exploration policy $\pi_E$, there are two considerations.
 Firstly, it should explore optimistically w.r.t. the estimated $Q$ values, in order to collect informative experience to efficiently correct spurious $Q$ estimates.
 Therefore, we follow OAC to use the approximate upper bound $\hat{Q}_{\UB}$ as critic in the objective.
 Secondly, the ultimate goal of $\pi_E$ and better $Q$ value estimation is to facilitate a more accurate gradient estimate for $\pi_T$.
 Therefore, the training sample distribution for $\pi_E$'s objective should be consistent with that for $\pi_T$'s.
 As a result, we apply the same correction ratio as in~\eqref{obj:cor_target} to get the following objective for $\pi_E$,